-While the Tasty Toms will determine entries from various vendors on what's the tastiest and most creative dishes at the Arkansas State Fair this year, I've been digging deep to discover items that aren't even on the entry list, new dishes and changes you should consider spending your fair cash on.
+While the Tasty Toms determine entries from various vendors on what's the tastiest and most creative dishes at the Arkansas State Fair this year, I've been digging deep to discover items that aren't even on the entry list, new dishes and changes you should consider spending your fair cash on.

 Macaroni and Cheese Stuffed Turkey Leg.
 This sounds crazy, but it's sublime - a whole turkey leg, cut open and stuffed with mac and cheese.
 That's it.
 That's the dish.
-Find it at H2Que BBQ near the entrance to Barton Colliseum up the hill from the Midway.
+Find it for $25 at H2Que BBQ near the entrance to Barton Colliseum up the hill from the Midway.

 No Superdogs.
 Sadly, and for the first time I can ever recall, Randy's Superdog will not be in attendance at this year's Arkansas State Fair.

 Chicken and wafflecones.
 A brand new item offered at the Center Stage Grill at the Bud Light Pavilion (just to the east of the Big Show Diner) is this unusual dish, a wafflecone filled with popcorn chicken and served with a sauce of choice for $7.50.

 Funnel Cake Fried Chicken Sandwich with Bacon.
 L&M Concessions came up with the last Most Creative winner of the Tasty Toms with 2019's Funnel Cake Bacon Cheeseburger.
 This year, Larry and friends enter the chicken sandwich wars with this neat new take.